actionml/harness/commands.md

 **Commands**:

-Set your path to include to the directory containing the `harness` script.
-Commands not implemented in Harness are marked with a dagger character (**&dagger;**)
+Set your path to include to the directory containing the `harness` script. **Note**: Commands not yet implemented in Harness are marked with a dagger character (**&dagger;**)

- - **`harness start`** starts the harness server based on configuration in `harness-env`, which is expected to be in the same directory as `harness`, all other commands require the service to be running, it is always started as a daemon/background process.
+ - **`harness start [-f]`** starts the harness server based on configuration in `harness-env`.
+The `-f` argument forces a restart if Harness is already running.
+All other commands require the service to be running, it is always started as a daemon/background process.
 All previously configured engines are started in the state they were in when harness was last run.

  - **`harness stop`** gracefully stops harness and all engines.